GrinonBarrett/Taksidos/To Do.md

 * Add scatterguns in two forms.
 A lighter Blunderbuss form, and a heavier design which uses self contained thin cloth cartdridges.
 * Finish Languages.
 * Create proper rules for contracting disease.
+* Create a serpentine ooze creature.

+Next update:
 * Create 4 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon).
 * Create 2 more greater serviles (One is a knight, and another is a clay golem like entity)
-* Recreate the T Rex for this system.
-* Create a serpentine ooze creature.
 * Create dough type monster.
 * Create the Wekowyrd, an Everforming Eldritch Horror capable of mutating or regenerating in battle.
 Doing so will force counterspell checks out to a great distance against anyone casting a spell.
 Its counterspell bonus is equal to its current HP and its current wounds.
 A possible mutation of it is to increase HP.
 * Create a Knemui.
 Mucousy illusion casting goblins that cause mischief.
-They are usually invisible but can be seen through a variety of strange methods (Squirting lemon juice in your eyes, the light of a fire which is cooking food, chewing on a piece of birch bark, holding a hazelnut, covering yourself in lamp oil, holding your breath under water evwn if you can breath underwater, casting a spell known by the knemui, or are within magical light).
+They are usually invisible but can be seen through a variety of strange methods (Squirting lemon juice in your eyes, the light of a fire which is cooking food, chewing on a piece of birch bark, holding a hazelnut, covering yourself in lamp oil, holding your breath under water even if you can breath underwater, casting a spell known by the knemui, or being within magical light).
 They can be pacified by giving them a gift given to you in celebration of your bithday, a wedding, a fine piece of mechanical art, or inviting them to a feast set for them.
 * Make some Kaiju type monsters.
 * Will add Mothman?!

-Make the failed alchemical cycle:
+Also, at some point soon, make the failed alchemical cycle:
 * Massaconfusar.
 A being composed of jet black solids linked by a thick smoke.
 It consumes matter.
 * Ablutior.
 A vaporous white entity which affeccs those around it psychically.
 * Citrinitar.
 An ooze of bright yellow which glows dimly.
 It can transmute metals.
 It is attracted to sources of magic, but is highly resistant to them.
 It is toxic to life.